News

 Filter By:

-The Michigan Supreme Court on Wednesday released a slate of proposed amendments to judicial financial disclosure requirements, which, if implemented, would significantly improve accountability in the Great Lakes State.
+The Michigan Supreme Court has released a slate of proposed amendments to judicial financial disclosure requirements, which, if implemented, would significantly improve accountability in the Great Lakes State.

 No longer would judicial officers’ disclosures be limited to a single page comprising scant information — namely just outside income, campaign contributions and gifts over $375.